Can I Sue My Landlord Over Bed Bugs?

-All loose items (especially things on the ground) should be double bagged and moved off premise.
+- All loose items (especially things on the ground) should be double bagged and moved off premise.

-Before bringing these items back to your apartment and should make sure all items are cleaned appropriately.
+Make sure all items are cleaned appropriately.

-For example, all clothes need to be washed and put in the dryer on high heat multiple times to ensure they are clean from any living bed bugs.
+All clothes need to be washed and put in the dryer on high heat multiple times to ensure they are clean from any living bed bugs.

-Here are a few other action items and to dos when it comes to preparing your apartment for bed bug control.
+Here are a few other action items (and to dos) when it comes to preparing your apartment for bed bug control.

-- Vacuum couches, chairs and recliners
+- Vacuum couches, chairs and recliners.

-- Empty all drawers and night stands prior to treatment
+- Empty all drawers and night stands.